izcheung/mySQLWorkBenchUserDoc/docs/task1.md

     > The ```USE``` statement selects an existing database and directs the following SQL queries to operate within that database.

-    After running this query, you should see a green checkmark in the action output. *Moving forward, every successful query should return a green checkmark:*
+    After running this query, you should see a green checkmark in the action output. *Moving forward, every successful query should return a green checkmark.*
     !!! success
         ![Green Checkmark](./images/GreenCheckmark2.jpg)